Staying Safe: Guidelines for 2021

 Guidelines specific to Hub & Spokes:

-Please note: Guidelines developed this fall are subject to change based on new knowledge about COVID-19 transmission and the state of COVID-19 community transmission in 2021.
+Please note: Guidelines are subject to change based on new knowledge about COVID-19 transmission and the state of COVID-19 community transmission in 2021.
 The board will monitor and update the Guidelines as conditions change.